spec-framework/website/docs/own-model.md

            yourself
 {% endhighlight %}

-<p>Then each framework specific adapters set should define its own binding.
+<p>Each framework specific adapters set should define its own binding.
 To implement a new binding, a subclass of <strong>SpecAdapterBindings</strong> must be defined that overrides the method <code>initializeBindings</code>.
-This method will now binds <emph>Spec</emph> adapter names with framework specific adapter class names.
+This method must binds <emph>Spec</emph> adapter names with framework specific adapter class names.
 The following example shows how the morphic binding implements the method <code>initializeBindings</code>.</p>

 {% highlight smalltalk %}